Smart Meter Installation Cost

 However, the price can differ depending on the size of the house and how much gas and electricity gets used, as well as the specific energy company, type of smart meter and the accessibility of your home.

-The UK government set a goal for energy suppliers to offer smart meters to all homes by 2020.
-They reached 85% coverage in 2024, and completion is expected by the end of 2025, which is why smart meter prices are still low to encourage uptake.
+The UK government set a goal for energy suppliers to offer smart meters to all homes by 2019, but this was pushed back.
+Current coverage is between 60% and 67% of households, with a target to reach 74.5% by the end of 2025.

 How can a smart meter improve the energy efficiency of my household?